SKIMMYGUPTA/Redmine/README.md

 ##### **🤖ACTIVITIES**

-Among the value of time tracking activities which is registered to enumerations can be excluded when it is not used in the project.
+Among the value of time tracking activities, which is registered to enumerations, can be excluded when not used in the project.

-The value which is unchecked "Enabled" on this screen, it is not appear in activities options when entering time log
+The value which is unchecked and is **"Enabled"** on this screen, do not appears in activity section when entering time log.

 ##### **🎦DOCUMENTS AND FILES**

 In this you will be allowed to create new documents with both text and files.
-The procedures or notes could be kept for further use under the issue which could be updated under the documents section for everyone to access.
+The notes could be kept for further use and can be updated under the documents section for everyone to access.

 ### **🌟HELP AND SUPPORT**